sthalabard/HiddenSymmetryinNSIntermittency/README.md

 ***
 *Observations*
-- Currently choices of Lambda for the 4096  reduce to 1/2 2, corresponding to reported Figure 4 in the submission.
+- Currently choices of Lambda for the 4096  reduce to 1/2 2, corresponding to reported Figure 4 in the submission, unlike what is written in the 4096_minimal.py file.
-- Data for Fig 2 is unavailable on the hub for now
+Full data is available on request.

 @author: Simon Thalabard simon.thalabard@ens-lyon.org
 ***